Can I Own a Gun in Florida if Convicted of Domestic Violence?

 This is not based upon a Florida law, but rather a federal statute known as the Lautenberg Act.
 A violation of this statute is a federal crime punishable by up to ten (10) years in federal prison.

-If you are facing a domestic violence charge it is important that you do not simply plead guilty or no contest.
-This would result in a conviction for domestic violence and result in you losing your right to own a firearm.
-Instead, contact an experienced criminal defense lawyer who handles domestic violence cases.
+If you are facing a domestic violence charge, it is important that you do not simply plead guilty or no contest.
+This could result in a conviction for domestic violence and lead to the loss of your right to own a firearm.
+Instead, contact an experienced criminal defense attorney — preferably a gun crime lawyer familiar with how domestic violence charges can impact your firearm rights.
 He or she may be able to help you avoid a conviction and therefore maintain your right to own a weapon in the State of Florida.

 Contact Taracks & Associates today for an in-depth look at your legal options.
 We provide free initial consultations!